-A great idea to solve this sort of problem is to visit nearby swampy areas in the wild.
+A great way to grow plants in what might otherwise be seen as an inhospitable space is to visit nearby swampy areas in the wild.
 See what is growing naturally in such areas.
 If you see something that you can live with, check for its availability at a local establishment that specializes in native plants.

 Plant Choices for Swampy Areas: Trees

 - Swamp tupelo tree (Nyssa sylvatica)

 The swamp tupelo is the best choice here if what you are looking for is something different, a plant that probably no one else in the neighborhood will have.
 As its name suggests, this is one plant known to grow in swampy areas.
 It will tolerate some flooding, even though it does not want to be in water year-round.
 This tree is native to the eastern U.S. Besides its tolerance for swampy ground; its shiny, red autumn leaves may be its best feature.
 In fact, it is one of the most colorful trees in fall.
 Plant this tree in a spot with full sun to partial shade.
 This is one of those plants that want an acidic soil.

 - Inkberry (Ilex glabra)

 - Red-twig dogwood (Cornus alba)

 - Yellow-twig dogwood (Cornus stolonifera)

 You cannot go wrong with either pussy willows or winterberry if you enjoy crafts.
 Who doesn't like to pick pussy willows in late winter or early spring, bring them indoors, and display them in a vase to dispel cabin fever?
 If your craft interests are more serious, sprigs of winterberry are excellent for decorating a kissing ball for the holidays.